 Simplex Kettles (Newey & Bloomer Ltd) manufacture traditional English style whistling kettles in copper and chrome over copper.
 Prices on their website are in US dollars.
 Generally no country of origin information is given on their website against products and no country of origin information is given elsewhere on their website and from that I assume most products are not made in the UK (you could ask).
 However, I did find an English made Jubilee Edition silver coloured stove top kettle, a Union Flag tea cosy and wooden kettle handles on their site listed as being made in the UK.
 Simplex appear to be owned by the The British Tea Company, who appear to be tea merchants (although it is not clear from all the waffle on their website what they do or where the tea they sell is sourced and packaged) – http://www.simplex-kettles.com.
 As of May 2017 Newey & Bloomer have launched a new website which is slightly more informative.
 It seems the company went bankrupt in 2010 and has since been re-estblished in 2017.
 Newey & Bloomer were formed in 1850 and the Simplex first produced in 1903.
 No mention is made of The British Tea Company.
 The modern Simplex kettles continue to be manufactured in Birmingham, England.
 These exclusive whistling, solid copper tea kettles are “proudly stamped with Made in England”.
 Prices on their website are now in UK pounds.
 Their products appear very similar to those of the Richmond Kettle Company and I don’t know if the 2 companies are connected – https://neweybloomer.co.uk

 Richmond Kettle Company of Norfolk say on their website “Copper Kettles have been standing on the stoves of tea lovers across the world since 1893.
 Using Edwardian hand-crafting techniques, every copper tea kettle is hand-made by our team of craftsmen based in the heart of the England” and “Each kettle is hand made to perfection and proudly stamped Made In England by our very own craftsmen by hand spinning each individual piece of copper.”
 They make exclusive whistling copper stove top kettles suitable for gas and/or electric cookers.
 The company was founded in 1903.
-Their products appear very similar to those of Newey & Bloomer and I don’t know if the 2 companies are connected – https://www.richmondkettlecompany.com
+Their products appear very similar to those of Newey & Bloomer and I don’t know if the 2 companies are connected – possibly both companies kettles, the fabric of the kettle itself, are made by Leemark Spinnings of Birmingham – https://www.richmondkettlecompany.com

 Netherton Foundry make most of their traditional cast & spun iron cookware in England; solid, well made casseroles, frying and saucepans, woks, loaf tins, slow cookers, tagines, kettles, BBQ’s, etc. British made items are labelled as such of their website.
 Some items, such as their Kitchen Companion Heater Base are foreign made (this particular item is made in China but the oak fittings are hand turned in the UK, from oak sourced in the Wyre Forest and it is assembled in the UK and the literature is produced in the UK).
 Netherton Foundry say they are “working towards making more of our products here in the UK, but sourcing of some electrical components, such as cord sets and thermostats is impossible” – http://www.netherton-foundry.co.uk